 • Make the brine.
 In a small saucepan set over medium-high heat, bring the vinegar, water, salt, sugar, pickling spices, and red pepper flakes (if using) to a simmer, stirring occasionally until the sugar and salt are dissolved.

-½ cup apple cider vinegar, ½ cup water, ½ tablespoon kosher salt, 1 teaspoon granulated sugar, 1 teaspoon pickling spices, Pinch crushed red pepper flakes
+½ cup apple cider vinegar, ½ cup water, ½ tbsp kosher salt, 1 tsp granulated sugar, 1 tsp pickling spices, pinch crushed red pepper flakes

 • Remove the pan from the heat and allow the brine to cool slightly, about 15 minutes.
 Pour the brine over the contents of the jar, filling it until everything is covered.